 Fall Allergies That Cause Dental Problems

-Every time the seasons change, Kleenex and allergy medication are top priority on our shopping list for the family.
+Every time the seasons change, Kleenex and allergy medication are a top priority on our shopping list for the family.
 Spring is definitely prime time for allergies, but fall brings about another set of allergy triggers and plenty of cold symptoms to go around.
 Some of the main triggers include ragweed, mold, and dust mites.
 Unfortunately, about 75% of people who have spring allergies are also allergic to these common fall triggers – how awful!
 Where are these little guys hiding?
 Well…

 Ragweed can actually travel hundreds of miles to disturb us during late summer and early fall months.
 Dust mites pop up when you first turn on the heat in your home, while mold spores hide out in damp piles of leaves.
 You know, those big piles your kids love jumping in.
 Did you know both dust mites and mold are often found in schools?
 Be sure to come in for a dental check-up when school starts or even when those allergies hit.